-Basic benefits: All medically necessary Medicare Parts A and Part B services, including Part B prescription drugs, must be offered and identified in plan bids as a basic benefit.
+Basic benefits: All plans must offer and identify in plan bids all medically necessary Medicare Part A and Part B services, including Part B prescription drugs, as basic benefits.

-Part D prescription drug benefits: Plans may choose to offer prescription drug Part D benefits as described at 42 CFR 423 and in Chapter 5 of the Prescription Drug Benefit Manual.
+Part D prescription drug benefits: Plans may choose to offer Part D benefits as described at 42 CFR 423 and in Chapter 5 of the Prescription Drug Benefit Manual.

-Supplemental benefits: Plans may choose to offer some benefits to enrollees in addition to, as supplemental to, the covered Medicare Parts A, B or Part D benefits they are required to offer if the item or service also meets the criteria described in sections 30 and 40 of this chapter.
+Supplemental benefits: Plans may choose to offer some benefits to enrollees in addition to the covered Medicare Part A and Part B (and Part D, as applicable) benefits they are required to offer if the item or service also meets the criteria described in Sections 30 and 40 of this chapter.